Mammad900/Gui900/README.md

 # Arduino TFT GUI library

-Using this library, you can make an application with a nice UI in just a few minutes.
+Using this library, you can make a nice UI for your application (which is running on an Arduino board) in just a few minutes.
 You can make a better interface with a more readable code, and save time and energy.
 Just say how your app should look like and what should it do, and the library will take care of the rest.

 ## Features